ray-harli/bimsc23-datamgmt-session04/readme.md

 5. update this readme.md (below) in the root with your example

-you should be able to run your compute project in `http:www.datamgmt.com/{YourFolder}`
+you should be able to run your compute project in `http://www.datamgmt.com/{YourFolder}`
+- note that the `http`  in that address is really important. `https` wont work with compute

 #### List of Contents: